How did the Irish survive the potato famine?

 How did the famine happen?

-The local population relied almost entirely on potatoes for food, and the average working adult male would eat around 14 pounds per day, that’s over 6kg.
+The local population relied almost entirely on potatoes for food, and the average working adult male would eat around 14 pounds per day, which is over 6kg.
 Potatoes were easy to farm and grew everywhere, and since their arrival in the early 1600s, they quickly became a national favorite.

 (an example of potato blight, even though it may look ok-ish to a starving person, it will make anyone who eats it very ill)